-Every three out of ten respondents claimed they faced online scams and digital fraudulence during COVID-19.
+Every three out of ten respondents claimed they faced online frauds and digital fraudulence during COVID-19.
 When it comes to digital fraud, it’s a common conception that the older generation is an easy target.
 However, 2020 has added insult to the injury.
 34% of millennials got scammed during the pandemic.

 Impact of Fraud on Leading Industries